 AES Infinity Glass—our full glass wall system for exceptional visibility.
 Rocket wanted the facility to also serve as a showroom for investors.
 Our Infinity Wall system provides investors with the ability to get an up-close look at manufacturing, while still preserving the integrity of the cleanroom.

 AES Lightbeam—our LED linear lighting system.
-Lightbeam incorporates LED lighting directly into a walkable ceiling system, saving installation time, maintaining cleanroom integrity and providing a more stable ceiling product.
+Lightbeam incorporates LED lighting directly into a Marquee Walkable Ceiling, saving installation time, maintaining cleanroom integrity and providing a more stable ceiling product.